cfpb/design-system/docs/pages/heroes.md

           </section>
         variation_description: When using a dark background, add the `__knockout` modifier to the hero to switch the text to white.
-For reference, see this [live example of a hero with knockout text](https://www.consumerfinance.gov/data-research/consumer-credit-trends/).
+For reference, see this [example of a hero with knockout text](https://www.consumerfinance.gov/data-research/consumer-credit-trends/).
     variation_group_description: ""
 use_cases: >-
   ##### When to use

-  * When orienting a user to a new section or topic
+  * When orienting a user to a new section or topic (using the [landing](https://cfpb.github.io/design-system/pages/landing-pages) or [sublanding page template](https://cfpb.github.io/design-system/pages/sublanding-pages))

   * When the page serves as a navigational tool with general information about a subject and links to lower-level pages that contain more specific information

   ##### When other options are better

-  * When introducing a specific piece of content, like a blog, press release, or other lengthy or detailed content, use the text introduction or item introduction.
+  * When introducing a specific piece of content, like a blog, press release, or other lengthy or detailed content, use the [text introduction](https://cfpb.github.io/design-system/patterns/text-introductions) or [item introduction](https://cfpb.github.io/design-system/patterns/item-introductions).2
 content_guidelines: >-
   Hero content should orient the user and communicate the primary goal of the page.
 Copy should be succinct and engaging, reflecting the voice and tone of